 Esha Chazakah: Supporting Single Jewish Mothers

 The mission of Kindness Initiative (KI) is to alleviate poverty in the San Diego Jewish Community by meeting the basic physical and psychological needs of vulnerable Jewish individuals.
-The Esha Chazakah program will bring together an annual cohort of 12–15 single Jewish mothers to create financial stability and emotional support.
-This would be a three-year pilot program, directly addressing many of the issues identified by the San Diego Jewish Community Study.
+The Esha Chazakah program, funded by JWF, is a three-year pilot program that brings together an annual cohort of 12–15 single Jewish mothers to create financial stability and emotional support, which addresses many of the issues identified by the San Diego Jewish Community Study.
+The purpose of this program is to equip single mothers with valuable skills such as financial literacy, budgeting, self-care, cooking, meditation, journaling, exercise, and more in order to help participants become self-sufficient, work towards achieving a better lifestyle for themselves and their families, and foster a stronger bond between single mothers and their children.

 Grantee Awarded – $75,000